mihai-rotaru/MusicCollection/README.txt

 Music Collection

-The code for most of the required functionality exists, (  downloading, importing, exporting ) but due to tim e constrainst is not used in the GUI.
+Create and manage music collections.
+Automatically downloads album artwork.

-From the root directory ( containing the 'build.xml' file ) To compile:
+From the root directory ( containing the 'build.xml' file ):

+To compile:
     ant